EOSIO/eos/contracts/enumivo.system/enumivo.system-bidname-rc.md

 # Action - `{{ bidname }}`

 This Contract is legally binding and can be used in the event of a dispute.
-Disputes shall be settled through the standard arbitration process established by EOS.IO.
+Disputes shall be settled through the standard arbitration process established by Enumivo.

 ### Description